A Guest Post by Sarah Davies

 Each time I travelled and moved internationally, after that summer in Nigeria, I always stayed mindful of my loved ones left behind.
 It helped me feel connected to them during my time away, and it helped me reconnect with them when I returned.

-Approach it like any international move.
+Approach re-entry like any international move.

 When home isn’t connected to one place, it’s quite easy to approach returning home as just another move.
 You don’t feel like you are returning ‘home’, you are simply returning to a place where you once lived.
 I think approaching it this way can help avoid some disappointments as life isn’t going to be the same as when you left it.